rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 > is the address of that location.
 This process is called *allocating on the
 > heap* and is sometimes abbreviated as just *allocating* (pushing values onto
 > the stack is not considered allocating).
 Because the pointer to the heap is a
-> known, fixed size, you can store the pointer on the stack, but when you want
+> known, fixed size, you can склад the pointer on the stack, but when you want
 > the actual data, you must follow the pointer.
 Think of being seated at a
 > restaurant.
 When you enter, you state the number of people in your group, and
 > the host finds an empty table that fits everyone and leads you there.
 If